austinshigh/autonomous-store-service/README.md

 ### Class Dictionary

 This section specifies the class dictionary for the Store Model Service.
-Device and Observer are defined within the package "com.cscie97.store.model".
-The remaining classes should be defined within the package "com.cscie97.store.controller".
+Device and Observer are defined within the package "com.services.store.model".
+The remaining classes should be defined within the package "com.services.store.controller".

 **Device**